-The key policies in the draft Revenue and Rating Plan 2025 - 2029 include:
+The key policies in the Revenue and Rating Plan 2025 - 2029 include:

-- Use of the capital improved value system of valuation. - Seven (7) differential rates with the level of rate applicable to each class as follows: - Residential Maryborough (100% of the general rate) - ➤ Residential Other (90% of the general rate) - Vacant Land (127% of the general rate) - Commercial Maryborough (160% of the general rate) - Commercial Other (136% of the general rate) - > Industrial (107% of the general rate) - > Farm (80% of the general rate) - Municipal charge levied at \$202.00 - Service rate and charge levied for kerbside garbage and recycling at full cost recovery - Rates payable by quarterly instalment or as a yearly lump sum in February - Rates and concessions offered in accordance with legislation, including the state government funded pensioner rebate scheme - Deferment and/or waivers of rates and charges in cases of demonstrable financial hardship for specified property classes - The Fire Services Property Levy to be replaced by the Emergency Services and Volunteers Fund. - Benchmarking of non-statutory fees and charges, including subsidised fees and charges
+- Use of the capital improved value system of valuation. - Seven (7) differential rates with the level of rate applicable to each class as follows:

+Residential - Maryborough (100% of the general rate);

+Residential - Other (90% of the general rate);

+Vacant Land (127% of the general rate);

+Commercial - Maryborough (160% of the general rate);

+Commercial - Other (135% of the general rate);

+Industrial (106% of the general rate); and

+Farm (80% of the general rate).

+- Municipal charge levied at \$202.00. - Service rates and charges levied for kerbside garbage and recycling at full cost recovery. - Rates payable by quarterly instalments or as a yearly lump sum in February. - Rates and concessions offered in accordance with legislation, including the state government funded pensioner rebate scheme. - Deferment and/or waivers of rates and charges in cases of demonstrable financial hardship for specified property classes. - The Fire Services Property Levy to be replaced by the Emergency Services and Volunteers Fund Levy. - Benchmarking of non-statutory fees and charges, including subsidised fees and charges.